UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 - Much of the logic in this method is concerned with managing UI State.
 - If unit tests were written for this method, consider the following question: _How would the results would be checked?_

 The problem with testing this method is that it depends on the view objects (UI) as well.
-A unit test application would have to somehow instantiate the view.
-Despite efforts to factor out code, it is still not obvious how this would be achieved.
+A unit test application would have to somehow instantiate the view objects as well.
+Despite efforts to factor out code, it is still not obvious how this would be achieved seamlessly.
 This is where MVVM comes in and is a topic that will be introduced in subsequent chapters.

-Nested `StackView` were used to lay out a simple UI.
-The meaning of fill and expand are imporant in this context.
+We tentatively met `async` and `await`.
+These C# language features were put to good effect to make sequencing of animations and delays super easy.
+Asynchronous programming was also contrasted with multithreaded programming.
+Asynchronous code is not necessarily multithreaded.

+Next, we will discuss some more layout options and some basic navigation.

+# Challenge
+- Add a switch to the BMI Estimate UI to choose between male and female.
+- Add code to the BMI Estimate project so that the BMI value is colour coded to indicate which band the calculated value lies in.
+Note that it is different for males and females.
+Try to make as much code testable as possible.